Felletin

 Felletin ([fɛltɛ̃]; Falatin) is a commune in the Creuse department in the Nouvelle-Aquitaine region in central France.

 Historically, the term Aubusson tapestry often covers the similar products made in the nearby town of Felletin, 8 kilometres away, whose products are often treated as "Aubusson".
 The industry had probably developed since soon after 1300 in looms in family workshops, perhaps already run by the Flemings that are noted in documents from the 16th century.

 Geography

 An area of lakes and streams, forestry and farming comprising a small town and several villages and hamlets situated by the banks of the Creuse just 5 mi south of Aubusson at the junction of the D10, D19, D23 and the D982 roads.
 The commune is served by a TER railway and is within the national park of the Millevaches (not 1000 cows, but lakes).

 Population

+The town had 3,814 inhabitants in 1841.